-Our 6 days in Vienna got off to a bumpy start when M got sick on day 1.
+Our 6 days in Vienna got off to a bumpy start when M got sick on day one.
 But I’m convinced the great choice of child-friendly museums, parks, and other attractions contributed to his speedy recovery.
 And did I mention the fact that a doctor came to see us in our hotel room?

 Here is our summary of all the cool things to do in Vienna with kids, tips for eating and drinking, and which hotels are family-friendly.
 You’ll also discover that there is a surprisingly big selection of free things to do in Vienna for kids.

 - Any city that was named the best city to live in (for the quality of living) nine years in a row (from 2000 to 2018), must be family-friendly too.

 - While Vienna hasn’t entirely escaped the mad rush of mass tourism, it’s nowhere near as bad as other European capitals such as Paris or Rome.

 - Many, and I mean MANY, attractions and museums in Vienna are free for kids.